usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-4/Contract Management and Problem Resolution.md

 ---

-## Instruction Notes
+## Instruction notes
 >Note for vendors: The content below is to assist with *Choose Your Own Path: The FedConnect Exit Strategy* activity and is designed for self-paced learning in the LMS.

-### DITAP Case Study Answer Key: Exit Strategies in Modular Contracting
+### DITAP case study answer key: Exit strategies in modular contracting

 In modular contracting, no module exists in isolation.
 Overall development and acquisition strategies should develop systems thinking about how individual vendor decisions affect the broader contracting ecosystem.